seeraven/vagrancyCtrl/doc/source/index.rst

    :name: mastertoc

    installation
+   usage
    development

 Introduction
 ------------

-Vagrancy CLI Control (vagrancyCtrl) is a command line tool to do something...
+Vagrancy CLI Control (vagrancyCtrl) is a command line tool to manage boxes stored in a vagrancy_ server.

 Requirements
 ------------

-vagrancyCtrl has the following requirements:
+Depending on the type of distribution, vagrancyCtrl has the following requirements:

+* A running vagrancy_ server.
+* python 3
-* python
+* python modules argcomplete and requests

 Indices and tables